FormidableLabs/victory-docs/src/content/docs/victory-boxplot.md

 The `data` prop for `VictoryBoxPlot` may be given in a a variety of formats:

-- As an array of standard data objects with values specified for `x` and `y` When given in this format, repeated values for either `x `or `y` will be used for calculating summary statistics
+- As an array of standard data objects with values specified for `x` and `y` When given in this format, repeated values for `x` will be used for calculating summary statistics

 ```jsx
 data={[